 We meet all tenants face to face and take the necessary documentation to comply with the recent legislation.
 These details are recorded and kept as proof that they were undertaken.

 All our assured shorthold tenancy agreements are initially for a fixed term of 6 months and they then roll over to become statutory periodic tenancies.
-We DO NOT charge landlords or tenants when this happens, unlike a lot of other Letting Agents.
+We DO NOT charge landlords when this happens, unlike a lot of other Letting Agents.
 Additional clauses are added as applicable, for example if permission has been given for a pet.
 An additional separate Pet Disclaimer is also signed by the tenant, at no cost to either the Landlord or Tenant.

 LEGISLATION AND SAFETY – Tests and certificates which are required before a tenancy starts.